 What is a marketing plan?

-A marketing plan is a strategic roadmap that businesses use to organize, execute, and track their marketing strategy over a given time period.
-Marketing plans can include separate marketing strategies for the various marketing teams across the company, but all of them work toward the same business goals.
+A marketing plan is a strategic roadmap that businesses use to organize, execute, and track their marketing strategy over a given period.
+Marketing plans can include different marketing strategies for various marketing teams across the company, all working toward the same business goals.

 Featured Resource: Free Marketing Plan Template

 Looking to develop a marketing plan for your business?
 Click here to download HubSpot's free Marketing Plan Template to get started.

 Keep in mind that there's a difference between a marketing plan and a marketing strategy.